-As Professor Laurence Tribe has written, “[clearly, this mistakes ‘a definition for a syllogism.”
+As Professor Laurence Tribe wrote, “this mistakes a definition for a syllogism”.
 Tribe 4 (quoting Ely 924).
 The definition of a “viable” fetus is one that is capable of surviving outside the womb, but why is this the point at which the State's interest becomes compelling?
-If, as Roe held, a State's interest in protecting prenatal life is compelling “after viability,” 410 U. S, at 163, why isn't that interest “equally compelling before viability”?
+If, as Roe held, a State’s interest in protecting prenatal life is compelling “after viability”, 410 U. S at 163, why isn't that interest “equally compelling before viability”?
 Webster v.
-Reproductive Health Serv’s., 492 U. S. 490, 519 (1989) (plurality) (quoting Thornburgh v.
-American.
-College of Obstetricians
+Reproductive Health Serv’s, 492 U.S. 490, 519 (1989) (plurality) (quoting Thornburgh v.
+American College of Obstetricians